noloader/Build-Scripts/README.md

 Cannot open shared object file: No such file or directory
 ```

-Then build Ncurses again with `./build-ncurses.sh`. `reset` will work again after building and installing Ncurses.
+Then build Ncurses again with `./build-ncurses.sh`. `reset` will work again after building and installing Ncurses a second time.

 The failure is unexplained at the moment, but the scripts are probably doing something wrong, like building Termcap, GetText or Ncurses in the wrong order for a program like cURL or Git.